k12345663/studio/PROJECT_REPORT.md

     *   User modifies the kit.
 Changes update local `interviewKit` state.
     *   User clicks "Update & Regenerate Kit with Edits."
     *   `handleCustomizeKit` in `page.tsx` calls `customizeInterviewKit` flow with current client kit data (including JD, resume, context).
-    *   AI refines the kit.
+    *   AI refines the kit, again based on *deep contextual analysis of all inputs and edits*.
     *   Response is mapped back, preserving user scores/notes and applying defaults for new AI fields if necessary.
     *   `interviewKit` state is updated.